 I feel very blessed to be the fourth manager that the Gallatin Department of Electricity has ever had as well as blessed with the great examples of leaders who have come before me.
 I feel blessed that we have such a great group of dedicated employees who will give their all to keep the electricity flowing to the citizens of Gallatin.
 I feel blessed to have a great Power Board that is concerned about the welfare and overall operation of the Department.
 I feel blessed to look back in time and realize that 75 years ago our City Fathers saw fit to purchase the electric system so that we would have the benefit of it today.
 We owe a lot of our quality of life to electricity and I feel blessed to be a part of that service to the people of Gallatin.
 I think you should feel blessed too!

-GDE serves approximately 21,888 customers inside the city limits of Gallatin as of March 2020.
-Residential customers make up roughly 18,702 of that number.
-As of the latest TVA report (January 1, 2015), GDE has one of the lowest residential rates in Tennessee.
+GDE serves approximately 23,234 customers inside the city limits of Gallatin as of February 2022.
+Residential customers make up 19,851 of that number.
+As of the latest TVA report, GDE is in the top ten lowest residential rates in the Tennessee Valley.
 Beginning in January of 2007 a Fuel Cost Adjustment (FCA) was added to the power bills of all distributors of TVA power.
 That FCA changes each month either up or down in accordance with fuel requirements of TVA.
 This cost is passed directly to GDE customers.